jpedrodias/MicroPython/README.md

 ```

-# Sensors Manager :: Using DHT22 (or DHT11) example
+# Sensors Manager :: Using DHT22 (or DHT11) example (temperature and humidity sensor)
 ```
 import machine, time